msatta/transactional-risking/README.md

-# transactional-risking
+# Transactional Risking Service

-This is a placeholder README.md for a new repository
+This will be the service which will provide HMRC Assist, both as an API as well as for internal usage.

 ### License